 - The cheapest alternative

-- Can be charged with a basic manual charger
+- It can be charged with a basic manual charger

 - Are not as susceptible to damage from overcharging